pawatsethaput/OpenBank/REST-API-V1.1.md

 <span id="views"></span>
 ### The views
-A view on a account or a transaction manage to allows (or not) the user to see some data, like the account name, balance, etc and to perform an action, like posting a comment, editing a metadata etc.

-**data** :
+Views on accounts and transactions filter the underlying data to hide or blur certain fields from certain users.
+For instance the balance on an account may be hidden from the public or replaced by + or -.

-When a view moderate a set of data like transactions details some fields my contains the value "unauthorized" rather than the original value.
+**data:** When a view moderates a set of data, some fields my contain the value "unauthorized" rather than the original value.
 This indicates that the user is not allowed to see the original data.

+There are currently two exceptions to this rule:

-This rules does not apply for tow fields.
-First the "holder" field in the JSon will always contains a name.
-It could be an alias or the real name, this is indicated by the "is_alias" field.
+1) The "holder" field in the JSon contains a value which is either an alias or the real name - indicated by the "is_alias" field.

-In the same idea the "balance" field (in a transaction or account details) may contain a amount, or the sing plus(+), or the sign minus (-) or "unauthorized".
+2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+), a minus sign (-) or "unauthorized".

-**action:**
-When a user performs an action like trying to post a comment (with POST API call), if he is no allowed, the repose will be an "unauthorized" http code 401.
+**action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" http code 401.

-**comments and tags:**
+**Metadata:**
-The comments and tags added to a transaction in a view will appears ONLY on this view.
+The comments and tags added to a transaction in a view will appears ONLY on this view. e.g. comments posted to the public view only appear on the public view.

+The other account metadata fields like image_URL, more_info etc are unique through all the views.
+Example, if a user edit the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).

 ### Note on JSON formatting in this document:
 * Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON